tang-t21/tang-t21.github.io/_pages/about.md

 Currently I am working with Prof. [Baris Kasikci](https://homes.cs.washington.edu/~baris/) at University of Washington.
 I was fortunate to be advised by Prof. [Mingyu Gao](http://people.iiis.tsinghua.edu.cn/~gaomy/) in my junior year.

-I am seeking for Ph.D. positions starting from Fall 2025.
+**I am seeking for Ph.D. positions starting from Fall 2025**.
 If you are interested in my research, please feel free to contact me.

 Miscellaneous:
 ======